DevWurm/csv-library/README.md

 ##License
 Copyright 2015 DevWurm<br>
-'directory_library' is offered under GPL 3 License (Read ./license/gpl-3.0.txt)
+'csv_library' is offered under GPL 3 License (Read ./license/gpl-3.0.txt)

 ##Documentation
 Documentation will be offered soon.
 (Email me if you have any questions)